Royal Wharf: Development

 In 2012, following a comprehensive consultation process with Newham Council officers, the Thames Gateway Development Corporation and local community stakeholders (including local groups and individual residents), planning permission was granted to redevelop the site with a mixed-use scheme, delivering 3,385 new homes, a new primary school, leisure facilities and retail and commercial office space.

 As of 2021, the development is nearly completed, with two blocks remaining.
-The Thames Clippers riverboat pier and Royal Wharf Primary School opened in 2020.
+The Uber Boat by Thames Clippers riverboat pier and Royal Wharf Primary School opened in 2020.
 The estimated number of occupants once the development is fully complete is around 10,000.

 Ballymore is also developing the adjacent riverfront site to the west, Riverscape, to provide 769 homes.

 Transport

 West Silvertown and Pontoon Dock are the nearest stations on the Docklands Light Railway.

 London bus route 241 serves the housing development.

-The site is served by Thames Clippers ferry services from a new pier designed by Nex Architects.
-The service started on 18 October 2019 and of February 2020 is only served peak times.
+The site is served by Uber Boat by Thames Clippers catamaran services from a new pier designed by Nex Architects.
+The service started on 18 October 2019 and of February 2020 is only served during peak hours.